Are Oreos Vegan?This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 While you may have been hoping that Oreos are in fact vegan, you are likely a bit disappointed!
 But do not fear!
-There is a range of vegan-friendly Oreo cookies on the market that are healthier, and just as delicious if not better than regular Oreos!
+There is a range of vegan-friendly Oreo cookies and other vegan snacks on the market that are healthier, and just as delicious if not better than regular Oreos!

 These plant-based snacks are vegan friendly!
 They are also non-GMO, free of high fructose corn syrup, and contain no hydrogenated oils.
 They are a crisp chocolate wafer, filled with a creamy vanilla frosting, perfect for dunking in your almond milk!

-These KETO sandwich cookies are also vegan friendly.
+These KETO sandwich cookies are made with vegan ingredients.
 They are low carb, include plant protein, have no artificial ingredients, come in 4 different flavors, are high in fiber, low in sugar, 100% vegan, and plant-based!

 These gluten-free and non-GMO cookies, are also vegan friendly.
 While they are not advertised as vegan, they do not have any reference to any cross contamination, and do not include any animal derived ingredients.

-Though Oreos are a popular and well-known cookie, they are most certainly not vegan and questionable as to whether they are vegetarian.
+Though Oreos are a popular and well-known cookie, they are most certainly not a vegan-friendly treat and questionable as to whether they are vegetarian.
 They are a type of ‘junk food’ that can have a negative impact on your kids if consumed due to the artificial flavors and processed ingredients used.

 Instead, try some of the healthier alternatives mentioned in this post, or make your own!